adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Don’t be upset because of what you can’t do.
-Do what you do best, live as carefree and optimistically as you can, because some people aren’t able to do that. - Keima Katsuragi</code></pre>
+<pre><code>1 » I want you to be happy.
+I want you to laugh a lot.
+I don’t know what exactly I’ll be able to do for you, but I’ll always be by your side. - Kagome</code></pre>
-<pre><code>2 » An excellent leader must be passionate because it’s their duty to keep everyone moving forward. - Nico Yazawa</code></pre>
+<pre><code>2 » We can’t help everyone, but everyone can help someone. - Ronald Reagan</code></pre>
-<pre><code>3 » The greatest pleasure in life is doing what people say you cannot do. - Walter Bagehot</code></pre>
+<pre><code>3 » Those who stand at the top determine what’s wrong and what’s right!
+This very place is neutral ground!
+Justice will prevail, you say?
+But of course it will!
+Whoever wins this war becomes justice! - Don Quixote Doflamingo</code></pre>
 </details>

 <!--END_SECTION:waka-->